 There are many debates about “Flexeel vs Flexzilla“.
 Indeed, both of them are excellent choices.
 But comparing them would be unfair, considering they’re made of different materials: hybrid blend (Flexzilla) and polyurethane (Flexeel).
 Some people prefer the hybrid, others poly.
 It’s a matter of taste and you have to try them both to know which type of air hose fits your needs best.

 We think Flexeel by Coilhose Pneumatics is the best poly air hose on the market.

-It’s lightweight, flexible, durable, doesn’t kink, easy to coil and to uncoil.
+It’s lightweight, flexible, durable, doesn’t kink, and it’s easy to coil and uncoil.
 Flexeel has been around for many years and it’s still in front of many other models from big brands.

 Unlike other polyurethane air hoses, Flexeel is extra kink-resistant.

 One thing we didn’t like is that these polyurethane hoses have the tendency to stick to themselves.
 But that’s something often found in most of the poly hoses.

 According to Coilhose, they manufacture their products in the USA.
 You get American quality without a high price tag.

 Flexeel can handle temperatures from -40F to +165F.
 It’s available in different sizes and multiple colors: transparent red, transparent blue, and transparent yellow.